RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 which can be retrieved using the [call.getById][27] or [call.getAll][26] APIs.

+Before sending custom parameters, they need to be first set on the existing Call.
-To change or remove the custom parameters on a call, use the [call.setCustomParameters][46] API.
+To set, change or remove the custom parameters on a call, use the [call.setCustomParameters][46] API.

 #### Parameters